1952 Quarter Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 2. 1952-S/S RPM Errors (FS-501 And FS-502)

-The 1952-S quarter features two distinct repunched mint mark varieties.
-FS-501 shows the secondary “S” positioned southwest of the primary, with clear separation visible on the upper and lower curves.
-FS-502 displays the secondary punch to the southeast, creating a different shadow pattern most noticeable on the right side of the mint mark.
-Both resulted from the manual punching process requiring multiple strikes to achieve proper depth.
+The 1952-S features two distinct RPM (Repunched Mint Mark) varieties — errors created when the mint mark punch was struck into the die more than once at slightly different positions.
+FS-501 shows a secondary “S” to the southwest of the primary punch with clear separation visible on both curves; FS-502 displays the secondary punch to the southeast, creating a different shadow effect most visible on the right side of the mint mark.

 1952-S/S RPM FS-501 Quarter Price/Grade Chart